 Introduction and who we are

-Eastlight Community Homes Ltd registered office is at Eastlight House, Charter Way, Braintree, Essex, CM77 8FG and we are a company registered in England and Wales under company number IP30124R.
-We are registered on the Information Commissioner’s Office (ICO) Register registration number Z1122456, and act as the (the “Data Controller”).
-Our designated person for the organisation is Jane Rothery, who can be contacted at DPA-FOI@eastlighthomes.co.uk
+Eastlight Community Homes Ltd's registered office is at Eastlight House, Charter Way, Braintree, Essex, CM77 8FG and we are a company registered in England and Wales under company number IP30124R.
+We are registered on the Information Commissioner’s Office (ICO) Register registration number Z1122456, and act as the “Data Controller”.
+For more information, please contact DPA-FOI@eastlighthomes.co.uk

-Eastlight Community Homes Ltd processes your personal information, to meet our legal, regulatory and contractual obligations as a Registered Social Landlord and UK registered company, to manage your tenancy or relationship with us, to provide you with information about our products/services or responding to or managing general enquiries or other information received.
-This policy also covers employees and those employed by Eastlight Community Homes
+Eastlight Community Homes Ltd processes your personal information to meet our legal, regulatory and contractual obligations as a Registered Social Landlord and UK registered company to manage your tenancy or relationship with us, provide you with information about our products/services, or responding to or managing general enquiries or other information received.
+This statement also covers those employed by Eastlight Community Homes.

 The information we collect about you

-- Information about you that relates to demographic data such as race, religion, ethnicity, sexual orientation, gender, age for regulatory reporting requirements;
+- Information about you that relates to demographic data, such as race, religion, ethnicity, sexual orientation, gender, and age, for regulatory reporting requirements

-- We may also receive information about you from other agencies such as local councils, safety community partnerships, multi-agency relationships for measures designed to protect and individual’s health, safety and welfare for example, from domestic or drug abuse.
+- We may also receive information about you from other agencies, such as local councils, community safety partnerships and multi-agency relationships for measures designed to protect an individual’s health, safety and welfare e.g from domestic or drug abuse.

 Leaseholders and Freeholders: